With Fiona Goddard, Senior Education Consultant at Whizz, primary maths expert and teacher of thirty years.

-Q: We used Math-Whizz over the summer and really like it.
+Q: We used Maths-Whizz over the summer and really like it.
 Now my son Edward (10) has returned to school and has lots of other work.
 So how much tutoring time should I schedule for Edward now?

 I recommend scheduling an hour each week – Edward should get to upwards of 4 Progressions, which will lead to accelerated progress.
 Find a suitable time in the week so that it doesn’t clash with Edward’s homework and other activities.
-Our research shows that learning is maximized in small sessions so you may break that time into three twenty-minute slots (aiming for at least one Progression each session).
+Our research shows that learning is maximised in small sessions so you may break that time into three twenty-minute slots (aiming for at least one Progression each session).

 Q: My eldest child Mikey (12) is really struggling to get a handle on simultaneous equations.
 Can you offer any suggestions?

 A: The first thing is to reassure Mikey that struggle is a natural part of doing mathematics.

 To develop Mikey’s intuition for simultaneous equations, find a real world example and get Mikey to talk through his thinking.
 It’s important to balance the need between following procedures and understanding how they work.
 Focus on the method rather than just the answers.
 Using concrete representations (like sweets!) or pictures can help make sense of all the symbols.
 On Maths-Whizz, Mikey can find lots of practice material at his level in Topic Challenge.

 If Mikey remains stuck, ask him to talk through what he finds difficult or to show you a particular question he is unsure of.
 Sometimes just trying to explain/unpick what you don’t understand helps you to overcome barriers!